cgspine/emo-public/README.md

 - js-bridge: js bridge for WebView.
 - report: data report.
 - config: use annotation and ksp to manage configs.
+- scheme: a route library based on annotation and ksp.
 - more libraries are on the way.

 # design principles